microsoft/qsharp/pip/README.md

 ## Support

-For more documentation and to browse issues, please visit the Q# project wiki at [https://github.com/microsoft/qsharp/wiki].
+For more information about the Modern QDK and Azure Quantum, visit [https://aka.ms/AQ/Documentation](https://aka.ms/AQ/Documentation).

 ## Contributing